 Sri Lanka is one of the best places to observe a number of endemic bird species and Sinharaja is the Sri Lanka’s Natural World heritage site.
 Explore the unique birdlife, elephants in Udawalawe and leopards in Yala.
 On average, 28-30 C and this will drop to 23-25 C when we reach the rainforest region.

-March, April and May tend to be the hottest months in the Seychelles.
+March, April and May tend to be the hottest months in the Seychelles and some of the best times to visit.
 The temperature in April averages about 32 celsius.
 The seas are still nice and calm making for great snorkling, diving, fishing and island hoping between the 115 islands.

 Although diving is a year round activity in the Seychelles the best all round underwater conditions can be found during April-May and October-November, when visibility can top 30 metres and the water temperature can be as high as 29C.